sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 At this point this is a collection of notes by N. Thiéry; please hack in and contribute your own vision!

+See also:
+- A `preliminary list of SageMath external packages <https://wiki.sagemath.org/SageMathExternalPackages>`_
+- A `discussion on sage-devel about modularization of the Sage library <https://groups.google.com/d/topic/sage-devel/oZbdbo1kHW0/discussion>`_

 Objectives of a development workflow
 ====================================